JoshuaCMorgan/rb130/study_questions/rb130_lesson_2_qa.md

 ANSWER:
 - S: setup the necessary objects.
+  - Initiate any objects that will be used in the tests.
+  - objects initiated in setup method should be assigned to instance variables.
+  - setup method runs before each test
-- E: Execute the code against the object we're testing.
+- E: Execute/Run the code against the object we're testing.
 - A: Assert the results of the execution.
+  - Affirm the results of code execution
 - T: Tear down and clean up any lingering artifacts.
+  - teardown method runs after each test

 #### Using the code below, set up the necessary object and change any necessary code.